Baja Fish Tacos are a Weight Watchers dish, with seasoned broiled fish pieces in corn tortillas, topped with a crunchy slaw and creamy taco sauce!

 Cook The Fish And Warm The Corn Tortillas

-Warm The Tortillas: At the same time you are broiling the fish, wrap the corn tortillas in aluminum foil, and put them in the oven.
-Place them on a rack that is the furthest away from the source of heat.
+NOTE: Warming The Tortillas: While you’re broiling the fish (at the same time), wrap the corn tortillas in aluminum foil, and put them on the lowest rack in the oven.
+The rack should be the one furthest away from the source of heat (the broiler element).

 The pieces of broiled fish are golden brown and crispy when done cooking.